-- B. Charges both Academic Affairs and Student and Community Development - 1.
-Any person who witnesses a violation of the Student Code of Conduct may bring a charge forward to the authorized designated staff member (as outlined in Section III.A or III.C above). - 2.
-Charges brought against a student must be in writing.
-Incident report forms may be obtained from the Academic or Students and Community Development Offices, as well as from the Judicial Advisor.
-In addition, forms may be made available through Campus Security (where available) or on the college web site at the discretion of the college.
-Information in the charge should include but not be limited to the following:

-- a.
-Reporting person's name, address, phone, and student identification number (contact and ID number shall not be released to the accused without written permission of the person reporting the incident); - b.
-Date, time, and location of incident; - c.
-Person(s) involved in the incident; - d.
-Victim(s) or damages involved in the incident; - e.
-Names of witnesses to the incident; - f.
-Any other information deemed appropriate.
+- Any person who witnesses or learns of a violation of the Student Code of Conduct may bring a complaint forward to the appropriate Judicial Body by filing an incident report. - Incident report forms may be obtained from the Academic or Student Affairs Offices, as well as from the Judicial Advisor.
+In addition, forms may be made available through Campus Security or Residential Life (where available) or on the college web site.
+Information in the incident report should include but not be limited to the following: - Reporting person's name, address, phone, and student identification number (contact information and ID number shall not be released to the Respondent without written permission of the person reporting the incident); - o Date, time, and location of incident; - Person(s) involved in the incident; - Victim(s) or damages involved in the incident; - Complete narrative description of the incident; - Names of witnesses to the incident: - Any other information deemed appropriate.